jspaaks/multivariate-linear-regression/README.md

 $ ./dist/bin/mkdata -d 2 -n 10000 -l -1,-1 -u 1,1 -s 0.5 -w 0,1,2 -b data3/
 ```

-Expected: steepest descent should be able to identify the parameters without much bias, but the residuals
+Expected: gradient descent should be able to identify the parameters without much bias, but the residuals
 at the optimal weights should be about 0.5 sigma.
 Expected halfssr would be 0.5 * 10000 * 0.5^2 = 1250.
 Let's see (learning rate much smaller to account for more samples):